Lin-jun-xiang/docGPT-langchain/README.md

 ### 📚Introduction

-* Upload a PDF link from your local device (or a PDF link) and query `docGPT` about the content of the PDF.
+* Upload a Document link from your local device (`.pdf` or `.docx`) and query `docGPT` about the content of the Document.
 For example, you can ask GPT to summarize an article.

 * Provide two models:
   * `gpt4free`